rahul2bisht/Paytm_GravityForm_Plugin/readme.txt

 == Installation ==

-1. Download and unzip the latest release zip file.
-2. If you use the WordPress plugin uploader to install this plugin skip to step 4.
-3. Upload the entire plugin directory to your `/wp-content/plugins/` directory.
+1. Copy the paytm-gravityforms folder into your plugin directory at `/wp-content/plugins/`.
-4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
+2. Activate the plugin through the 'Plugins' menu in WordPress Administration.

+== Configuration ==
+1. Login to the admin panel.
+Browse through till Downloads->Settings->Payment Gateways tab.
+2. Scroll down to "Login and Pay with Paytm Settings"
+3. Fill in the necessary details for Merchant Id, Merchant Key, Select Mode, Website Name and Industry Type.
+4. Save the data.